Thairath Online

 Prime Minister Announces Reduction in Government Budget to Address and Alleviate Public Hardship Amid Energy Crisis

-Anutin announced a reduction in the government budget to tackle problems and ease public hardship during the energy crisis, alongside plans to restructure energy and electricity prices.
-There is currently no resolution on reducing refining fees or oil excise taxes, pending a policy announcement from the government.
+Anutin announced the reduction of the government budget to tackle problems and ease public hardship during the energy crisis, alongside restructuring energy and electricity tariffs.
+No decision has been made yet to reduce refining fees or oil excise taxes, pending policy announcements.
+Tags: [government budget, energy crisis, energy restructuring, electricity tariffs, oil excise tax, refining fees]

-The Prime Minister stated that today he wanted to announce the government's commitment to alleviating the burden and hardship faced by citizens resulting from the conflict in the Middle East, a key global producer of oil and natural gas.
-This has caused rapid price increases for oil, natural gas, and related products like fertilizer and plastic pellets on the world market, impacting countries worldwide, including Thailand, which imports energy from the Middle East and other regions—particularly with about 50% of its oil imports coming from the Middle East.
+The Prime Minister stated that today he wishes to announce the government's commitment to alleviating the burden and hardship faced by citizens due to the conflict in the Middle East, a critical global oil and natural gas production region.
+This has caused rapid increases in prices of oil, natural gas, and related products such as fertilizers and plastic pellets on the world market, impacting countries worldwide including Thailand, which imports energy from the Middle East and other regions—especially the Middle East, from which it imports about 50% of its oil.Tags: [Prime Minister statement, Middle East conflict, global energy prices, Thailand energy imports, oil and gas prices]

-Regarding whether the Prime Minister has used powers under the 1973 Emergency Decree on fuel shortage prevention, he responded that some powers might be used if necessary.
-He confirmed that the Ministry of Energy and Finance Minister have explained the need for such measures.
-If used, he is ready to take responsibility and act within his authority if it benefits and eases the burden on the public.
+Regarding whether the Prime Minister has invoked powers under the 1973 Fuel Oil Shortage Prevention Act, he replied that some parts may be applied as necessary.
+He confirmed that the Ministry of Energy and the Minister of Finance have explained the necessity of such use.
+If needed, he is ready to take responsibility and act within his authority if it benefits and alleviates the hardship of the people.Tags: [legal authority, Fuel Oil Shortage Prevention Act, government responsibility, energy crisis management]